 Sour Cream Crust

 You can certainly use a frozen or refrigerated pie crust, but this homemade crust has sour cream in it and goes well with the filling.
-You can buzz it up quickly in a food processor or make it by hand.
-In my opinion making it by hand and just using a flat, coarse grater to shred the butter into the flour is easier than cleaning out the food processor.
-This dough does brown quickly.
+I’ve switched from making it by hand to using the food processor.

 Partially Baking Pecan Pie Crust